Esri/appstudio-vscode/README.md

 ## Features implemented so far

-* Open AppStudio project: To open AppStudio projects, simply open a folder containing a appinfo.json file.
+* Open AppStudio project: To open an AppStudio project, go to File -> Open Folder, and open the AppStudio project folder.
 If the workspace contains more than one folders containing appinfo.json files, the extension will prompt the user to select one of them before running the executables.

 * QML Syntax Highlighting